 What can you do to help pay your bills after an incident where you were not protected on a property or at a store?
-You can bring a lawsuit called a negligent security claim.
+You may have grounds to bring a lawsuit called a negligent security claim.
 Negligent security claims are lawsuits that are brought against business or property owners when inadequate security causes a guest to become injured or killed.

-When the business or property owner knows or should have known about a threat to safety, and if the property or business owner does not do anything to increase protection against known threats, they can be held liable.
-Read on to learn more about what these claims entail and how to prove these claims.
+When the business or property owner knows or should have known about a threat to safety, and if the property or business owner does not do anything to increase protection against known threats, they can potentially be held liable.
+Read on to learn more about what these claims entail.

 How Can Negligent Security Claims Arise?

-Negligent security claims are difficult cases to prove because the fact patterns are typically pretty unique.
+Negligent security claims can be difficult because the fact patterns are typically pretty unique.
 What this means is that no one negligent security claim is like another.
 Part of this just stems from the variety of locations where negligent security instances may occur.
 Here are some of the possible places in which instances of negligent security could take place:

 - Parking Garages